symfony/symfony-docs/quick_tour/the_big_picture.rst

 Checking the Configuration
 --------------------------

-To avoid some headaches further down the line, check that your configuration can run a Symfony2 project smoothly by requesting the following URL:
+Symfony2 comes with a visual server configuration tester to help avoid some headaches that come from web server or php misconfiguration.
+Please use the following url to see the diagnostics for your server:

     http://localhost/sandbox/web/check.php

-Read the script output carefully and fix any problem that it finds.
+Read the script output carefully and correct any oustanding issues.

-Now, request your first "real" Symfony2 webpage:
+Now you can request your first "real" Symfony2 webpage:

     http://localhost/sandbox/web/app_dev.php/